 8km, 5-6 hours

-The trek starts by the riverside, following a well marked path through subtropical forest.
+The trek starts by the riverside, following a well-marked path through subtropical forest.
 There are many wild orchids growing in this rather damp area, but be on the lookout for leeches also!
-Today’s walk is fairly gentle climb up to Damji village (2,400), where we camp for the night.
+Today’s walk is a fairly gentle climb up to Damji village (2,400), where we camp for the night.

 DAY 05: DAMJI – GASA